jylhakos/literature_and_publications/LC-1350/README.md

 *This document serves as the foundational structure for the academic publication on LLM translation timelines.*

-**Main Document**: See "Human Translators Shift to Large Language Models.md" for the research.
+**Main Document**: See "Forecasting the Timeline of Shift to Large Language Models in Text-to-Text Translation.md" for the research.